Skip to content

 Do Align tone and format to your target use case.
 A customer support assistant needs different SFT data than a coding assistant.
 The format of your training data becomes the format of the model's outputs.

 Do Use LoRA instead of full fine-tuning.
 It trains ~1% of parameters with minimal quality loss — essential for limited GPU memory.
+The parameter math: at d=4096, r=16, LoRA adds 131K parameters to a 16.7M matrix — 0.8%.

 Don't Skip SFT and go straight to RLHF.
 RLHF has no signal to work with if the base model doesn't produce roughly coherent responses yet.